This post may contain affiliate links. Please read my disclosure.

 - You can substitute brown sugar or palm sugar for coconut sugar.

-- For a slightly different flavor, try replacing the tahini with peanut butter.
+- For a slightly different flavor, try replacing the tahini with toasted sesame paste.

 - If you have leftovers, store the noodles separately.
 If you store them in the broth, they will soak up the broth and get mushy.